emit-js/render/README.md

 })
 ```

-> ℹ️ The renderer waits for all [dot-event promises](https://github.com/dot-event/dot-event#wait-for-pending-events) to complete before writing the final output.
+> ℹ️ The renderer waits for all [emit promises](https://github.com/emit-js/emit#wait-for-pending-events) to complete before writing the final output.

 > ⚠️ Render calls should be made synchronously.
 Use separate processes if you need concurrency.